thephoeron/LLTHW/book/1-02-02-more-strings.md

 "and this string has an escaped backslash: \\."
 ```

 Once again, you get back exactly what you typed.
-This is because in Lisp, when it returns any object, it returns it "Readably"---that is, readable to the *Lisp* reader.
-More on that in future chapters.

 <ul class="pager">
   <li class="previous"><a href="/book/1-02-01-strings/">&laquo; Previous</a></li>